dessertlab/generative-ai-cybersecurity/README.md

 3. **Generate Outputs**:
     - Use the NL descriptions stored in the `subset.in` file to generate the 10 outputs using the AI models.
     - Ensure the AI models generate the outputs line by line as required for the evaluation.
-    - Save the model outputs in a file named `python_output.out` in the `results` folder.
+    - Save the model outputs in a file named `output.out` in the `results` folder.
     - Make sure the model has generated the code in single-line format (with multi-line instructions separated by `\n`).

     Example prompt: